Skip to main content

 Other systems

 Aside from SAML, I’ve also done my best to improve our site security by enhancing the user sign-on process, activating anti-spam measures, and ensuring the site was disallowing any non-permitted scripts to run through Content Security Policies.
+In 2025, I’m also learning how to setup Apache Solr search to improve NIC’s internal search results.

 Branding and Marketing